 As there are different causes of bedwetting, there are different treatments.
-If the bedwetting is happening because the kidneys are making too much wee at night, a medicine called Desmopressin might help.
-If the problem is because the bladder is not able to store wee properly, then medicines known as anticholinergics might be the right treatment.
+If the bedwetting is happening because the kidneys are making too much wee at night, there is a medicine that may help.
+If the problem is because the bladder is not able to store wee properly, then there are other medicines that may be more appropriate.
 If the problem is that the bladder is too small, or the brain is not waking the young person up when the bladder wants to empty, then an enuresis alarm might work.
 If there is more than one problem, there may need to be more than one treatment, so assessment is important.
 Not all treatments are suitable for everyone.

-Bladder & Bowel UK have a confidential helpline at email: email@example.com or telephone 0161 607 8219
+Bladder & Bowel UK also provide a confidential helpline service at email: email@example.com or on telephone 0161 607 8219

 If you would like to continue, click OK.
 Otherwise, click Cancel.